-IRE offers multiple professional development training courses, designed to train healthcare workers, who are already gualified, certified or graduated professionals.
-As part of the CME criteria set by the Italian Ministry of Health together with an increased cooperation with Universities in teaching/training, IRE ranks as a training reference centre, through having set up a School of in accordance with the State-Regions Agreement of 5 November
+IRE offers multiple professional development training courses, designed to train healthcare workers, who are already qualified, certified or graduated professionals.
+As part of the CME criteria set by the Italian Ministry of Health together with an increased cooperation with Universities in teaching/training, IRE ranks as a training reference centre, through having set up a School of Corporate Training.
+On 29 September 2010, a decree no. 753, in accordance with the State-Regions Agreement of 5 November 2009, established an Education & Training Office as an ECM "Provider" affiliated with the Italian Ministry of Health.